bharatgupta77/Python-Mini-Projects/README.md

        - https://geekyhumans.com/generating-qr-codes-and-barcodes-in-python/.

      These articles have detailed explaination as well.
-  8. Desktop Notification (only macOS for now).
+  8. Desktop Notification with sound (only macOS for now).

        Referred Doc (commands and sound part)- https://alvinalexander.com/mac-os-x/how-to-fire-mac-notifications-applescript-scala-java/